Hurence/logisland/logisland-documentation/user/components/common-processors.rst

    :widths: 20,60,30,20,10,10
    :escape: \

-   "**Mode**", "Specifies whether the content should be encrypted or decrypted", "Encrypt, Decrypt", "Encrypt", "false", "false"
+   "**mode**", "Specifies whether the content should be encrypted or decrypted", "Encrypt, Decrypt", "Encrypt", "false", "false"
-   "**Algo**", "Specifies the algorithm that the cipher will use", "AES, AES/CBC/PKCS5Padding, AES/ECB/PKCS5Padding, AES/ECB/NoPadding, AES/CBC/NoPadding, DES, DES/CBC/PKCS5Padding, DES/ECB/PKCS5Padding, DES/CBC/NoPadding, DES/ECB/NoPadding, DESede, DESede/CBC/PKCS5Padding, DESede/ECB/PKCS5Padding, DESede/CBC/NoPadding, DESede/ECB/NoPadding, RSA/ECB/PKCS1Padding, RSA/ECB/OAEPWithSHA-1AndMGF1Padding, RSA/ECB/OAEPWithSHA-256AndMGF1Padding, RSA", "AES", "false", "false"
+   "**algorithm**", "Specifies the algorithm that the cipher will use to encrypt/decrypt", "AES, AES/CBC/PKCS5Padding, AES/ECB/PKCS5Padding, AES/ECB/NoPadding, AES/CBC/NoPadding, DES, DES/CBC/PKCS5Padding, DES/ECB/PKCS5Padding, DES/CBC/NoPadding, DES/ECB/NoPadding, DESede, DESede/CBC/PKCS5Padding, DESede/ECB/PKCS5Padding, DESede/CBC/NoPadding, DESede/ECB/NoPadding, RSA/ECB/PKCS1Padding, RSA/ECB/OAEPWithSHA-1AndMGF1Padding, RSA/ECB/OAEPWithSHA-256AndMGF1Padding, RSA", "AES", "false", "false"
+   "key", "Specifies the key to use (getByte on string will be used) by the Cipher (If the algorithm use one).
+See javadoc for more info", "", "azerty1234567890", "false", "false"
+   "iv", "Specifies the byte array to use as iv (getByte on string will be used) by the Cipher (If the algorithm use one).
+See javadoc for more info", "", "null", "false", "false"
-   "Key", "Specifies the key to use", "", "azerty1234567890", "false", "false" "Iv", "Specifies the Iv[] to use", "", "null", "false", "false" "KeyFile", "Specifies the Key file to use as public or privite Key", "", "null", "false", "false" "**charset**", "the charset encoding to use (e.g. 'UTF-8')", "", "UTF-8", "false", "false"
+   "key.file", "Specifies the key file to use as public or private key by the Cipher (If the algorithm use one).
+See javadoc for more info\"", "", "null", "false", "false"
+   "**charset**", "the charset encoding to use (e.g. 'UTF-8').
+It is used for encryption/decryption on type String to convert to or from bytes.", "", "UTF-8", "false", "false"

 Dynamic Properties
 __________________